kaapstorm/remind_me_again/doc/design.md

 3. **Show Reminder Screen**
    - Shows reminder details.
-   - If due: "Done" and "Postpone" actions.
+   - If due: "Dismiss" and "Postpone" actions.
-   - If the reminder will be due on the same day: "Done" only.
+   - If the reminder will be due on the same day: "Dismiss" only.
    - If the user taps Delete, they are shown a confirmation dialog.
 If they confirm then the reminder is deleted.
 Use a standard Material 3 AlertDialog with "Cancel" and "Delete" buttons.